Top 5 Best Handguns for First Time Shooters

 The answer is quite simple, we do our homework!
 Plenty of resources are available for first-time shooters, including articles like this.

 To help kickstart your gun owners' journey, we've curated a list of the 5 best handguns for new shooters.
-Each pistol prioritizes safety, ease of use, and accuracy, ensuring an enjoyable and fulfilling experience for beginners.

 Whether you're seeking a handgun for self-defense, home defense, or recreational shooting, our handpicked choices will provide a solid foundation to help you pick the pistol that best fits your needs.

-Here are our picks for the top five guns for first-time shooters.
+Here are our picks for the top five guns for first-time shooters!

-#5 Glock 44 .22LR
+#5 Glock 44 .22LR Pistol

 A good introduction to shooting and the Glock ecosystem, the Glock 44 is a polymer-framed pistol that's a fantastic introduction to modern shooting.

-Don't be intimidated by the name; the Glock 44 isn't a big gun or one that shoots .44 magnum rounds.
 The number actually has nothing to do with the caliber of round that it fires; Glock just has an odd model numbering system.
-The Glock 44 is actually a .22 caliber gun.

-The .22 caliber is perhaps the best way to ease into shooting.
-The smallest round to shoot, it has almost no recoil and is not extremely loud.
 The round is fantastic for target shooting and, if necessary, can still kill small game or unwanted varmints.

 A great thing about starting with the Glock 44 is that it lets you try one of the most popular brands in the world.
-Despite being a .22, it still has the same look, feel, and shape of other Glocks, so it lets new shooters see if they like the ergonomics and operation of the Glock without committing to larger calibers.

-Glock 44 Technical Data
+*See Glock 44 Technical Data Below

-#4 Walther PPK/S .22LR
+#4 Walther PPK/S .22LR Pistol

-Bond.
-James Bond.
-What more really needs to be said?
 The Walther PPK is one of the most recognizable guns in the world, and the Walther PPK/S is that same gun chambered in .22 caliber.

 As with all Walther pistols, the PPK/s .22 also has a lifetime warranty to put your mind at ease while on the range all day - How could you possibly go wrong with that?

-Timelessness inspires true greatness and the Walther PPK/S is no expection.
-The PPK/S is a metal-framed gun, which gives it more weight to absorb recoil.
 When that's combined with the low recoil of the .22, it becomes a dream to shoot.

-Walther PPK/S Technical Data
+*See Walther PPK/S Technical Data Below

 #3 Sig Sauer P238 .380 ACP